 Preventing collection in the workplace often requires tenacious commitment and imaginative solutions.
 (See Practical War Tax Resistance #6 on organizational WTR.)
 Self-employment in many occupations often involves accepting lower levels of sustained income.

 Bank or Credit Union Accounts.
 It is possible to protect deposits from IRS seizure.
-The IRS learns the location of all interest bearing accounts because financial institutions are required to report interest payments of $10 or more to the IRS.
-Collection can be prevented by removing all deposits from interest bearing accounts as soon as you expect or receive a “Final Notice” to pay from IRS.
+The IRS learns the location of all interest-bearing accounts because financial institutions are required to report interest payments to the IRS.
+Collection can be prevented by removing all deposits from interest-bearing accounts as soon as you expect or receive a "Final Notice" to pay from IRS.
 If you remove the deposits in cash and deposit them elsewhere, you can avoid leaving a paper trail from one institution to the next.
-Banks and credit unions are required to report to the IRS all individual deposit or withdrawal transactions of currency in excess of $10,000 per transaction.
-To prevent such reports people may withdraw or deposit cash money in amounts of less than $10,000 at any one time, although transactions within one year that are clearly related are still subject to reporting requirements.
-(See IRS Publication 1544, Reporting Cash Payments of Over $10,000.)
+Banks and credit unions are required to report to the Treasury Department individual deposit or withdrawal transactions of currency (not personal checks) of $10,000 or more per transaction.
+To prevent such reports people may withdraw or deposit cash money in amounts of less than $10,000 at any one time and spread out over a period of weeks or months.
+For businesses and trades, requirements are more strict and include cash transactions within one year that are clearly related.
+See IRS Publication 1544, Reporting Cash Payments of Over $10,000.

 If the IRS is working hard to find your assets, they may ask employers to provide them copies of the front and back of checks paid to you in order to track where you cash or deposit payments.
 (If you are using someone else's bank account, this might put them at risk of having everything in the account seized.)
 Collection agents may also focus on banks in the immediate vicinity of your home to discover the location of bank accounts, which could turn up a non-interest bearing account.
 Using a bank that is in another neighborhood or town could offer added protection.

-There are a couple of other precautions which one might take to safeguard bank accounts from being located.
-A collection officer visiting your home (a rare occurrence these days) to ask you to pay might see bank correspondence in an open mailbox, or might question your landlord or neighbors about your assets.
-Therefore, some cautious tax refusers use a post office box or a friend’s address as a banking address and also pay their rent and utility bills with cash or money orders.
+There are a couple of other precautions that one might take to safeguard bank accounts.
+A collection officer visiting your home asking for payment (a rare occurrence these days) might see bank correspondence in an open mailbox, or might question your landlord or neighbors about your assets.
+Therefore, some cautious tax refusers use a post office box or a friend's address as a banking address and pay their rent and utility bills with cash or money orders.
 Others ask friends or family to write checks for bills and reimburse them with cash.
 In addition to depositing refused tax dollars, some war tax resisters have used alternative funds as savings accounts for their money.